sphero-inc/Sphero-iOS-SDK/samples/AchievementSample/README.md

 ![catball.png](https://github.com/orbotix/Sphero-iOS-SDK/raw/master/samples/AchievementSample/catball.png)

-In the *applicaiton:didFinishLaunchingWithOptions:* method inside of the application delegate of your iOS application you will need to set the application id and secret before using any Sphero World functionality.
+In the *application:didFinishLaunchingWithOptions:* method inside of the application delegate of your iOS application you will need to set the application id and secret before using any Sphero World functionality.
 It is easiest to ensure this happens by making it your first line of code.  **You will need to be sure to import RobotKit.h in your app delegate.**  See example below:

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
     {